Thomas-GeDaD/SignalK_raspberry_MCS/README.md

 ### Changelog:

 -1.0.6: Fix issue in readinputs if the inputs are empty.
 Fix childprocess kill in index after restart of the Plugin
+-1.0.7: Add support for temperature offset of 1-wire devices / Bug fix in readinputs when no input is set.